2024 Bolivian coup attempt: Prelude and early maneuvering

 Two days before the coup, on the night of 24 June, General Juan José Zúñiga, the commanding general of the Army, declared on the PAT network that if Morales attempted to run for president again, the Armed Forces would seek to arrest him.
 "That man cannot be president of this country again", Zúñiga affirmed.
 "If the case warrants it, I think that yes [we would arrest him]".
 The general's comments provoked a wave of criticism from supporters of Morales and the opposition, and by the next day, sources consulted by El Deber claimed that Zúñiga had been relieved of command.
 He denied that narrative, however, stating to radio ERBOL that he was "still the commander [of the Army]" and that rumors of his dismissal were untrue.

 By the morning of 26 June, the situation surrounding Zúñiga's apparent removal remained unclear, with the general participating in an official military event, where he granted ranks to new members of the Army Intelligence Branch.
 According to Defense Minister Edmundo Novillo, Zúñiga had indeed been sacked the night prior, in a private meeting described as "most friendly [and] with hugs".
 By 11:00 a.m.
-BOT, however, unofficial reports indicated a level of discontent within the Armed Forces over the fact that Zúñiga had still not made his official resignation available to the president, and sometime thereafter, he was summoned to government headquarters to be formally relieved of his post.
+BOT, however, unofficial reports indicated a level of discontent within the Armed Forces over the fact that Zúñiga had still not tendered his official resignation to the president, and sometime thereafter, he was summoned to government headquarters to be formally relieved of his post.

 Around 9:00 a.m., reports began trickling into the Ministry of Defense of troops being mobilized in six trucks, which Novillo thought was "not normal".
 At twelve noon, he called to inform Arce that Zúñiga could not be contacted and that several military units were approaching La Paz.
 The president, who was at an event in El Alto, made his return to the Casa Grande del Pueblo – the presidential palace – where he met with Vice President David Choquehuanca and convened his cabinet.